agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 Computer -> UDiskBOOT -> Users -> username -> Downloads -> seqdump.txt
 ```

 Find the download file and right-click on it to open it in WordPad, then select *View -> Word Wrap -> No Wrap*.
 You should now see your selected 30 sequences in FASTA format, a common format for storing sequences.
 We will discuss the FASTA format and its history later in the course.
-Using WordPad, edit the file to add your *S. kowalevskii* protein sequence to the top of the file, using a definition line like “putative CYP4V Saccoglossus kowalevskii”.
+Using WordPad, edit the file to add your *S. kowalevskii* protein sequence to the top of the file, using a definition line like “putative CYP4V Carcharodon carcharias”.
 Save the file and close WordPad.

 Now you have a FASTA format data file of representative P450 sequences related to your new gene.
 Click on the Windows icon at the bottom left of your screen and use the search box to search for the program *Mesquite*.
 Double click to start this program (it may take a moment to appear and start).
 Mesquite is a software package for visualizing and editing multiple sequence alignments.
 Perform the following: